gamemanual0/gm0/source/docs/know-your-lingo.rst

 Alliance
    Group of two or, in eliminations, two or three teams that compete.
 In elimination matches each team must play at least once.
 Ranking Points (RP)
-   Primary basis in rankings.
-For the Ultimate Goal season, this is the sum of the scores that the alliances you are on at traditional events, and the sum of the scores that your team earns for remote events.
+   Primary basis in rankings at traditional events.
+For the Power Play season, each team receives 2 RP for winning a qualification match, 1 for tieing, and 0 for losing.
 TieBreaker Points (TBP)
-   Secondary determinant in team rankings.
-For the Ultimate Goal season, this is split up into two parts; TBP1 and TBP2.
+   Secondary determinant in team rankings for traditional events, primary determinant for remote events.
+For the Power Play season, this is split up into two parts; TBP1 and TBP2.
 TBP1 is used before TBP2, and is the alliances/teams autonomous period score.
 TBP2 is the alliances/teams end game score.
 (Whether it is alliances/teams depends on if the team is at traditional events, respectively.)
 Qualification Match
    Qualifying matches (generally 5) with random alliance partners and opponents will be played to determine team rankings.